Sydney Sweeney: Breakthrough (2019–2023)

 In 2023, Sweeney starred as U.S. Air Force veteran Reality Winner in Tina Satter's thriller drama Reality, which premiered in February at the 73rd Berlin Film Festival.
 Steph Green of IndieWire called the film "inventively mounted and extraordinarily tense" and Sweeney "the real deal".
 Jessica Kiang of Variety wrote that she played Winner "so convincingly that it's hard to remember her as the sardonic, pampered teen in The White Lotus, or the nice-girl-turned-nasty in Euphoria".
 Sweeney next had a role in the crime thriller Americana, which premiered at the South by Southwest Festival in March 2023.

-Sweeney starred in the video for the Rolling Stones' single "Angry", from their 2023 album Hackney Diamonds.
+Sweeney appeared in the video for the Rolling Stones' single "Angry", from their 2023 album Hackney Diamonds.
 In response to criticism that the video objectified her, she defended it as "empowerment through embracing my body".
 At age 25, Sweeney was selected as one of Forbes's 2023 30 Under 30 in the celebrity category.
-She and Glen Powell starred in the romantic comedy Anyone but You, which premiered in December 2023.
-It became a commercial sleeper hit.
+Later that year, she and Glen Powell starred in the romantic comedy Anyone but You, which premiered in December 2023.
 Sweeney was an executive producer for the film and was instrumental in hiring Powell and director Will Gluck.
 She also contributed to the script.
+The film became a sleeper hit, grossing over $220 million worldwide.

+Established actress (2024–present)

 In 2024, Sweeney had a supporting role in the superhero film Madame Web, set in Sony's Spider-Man Universe franchise.
 It was released in February and received negative reviews, bombing at the box office.
 Of the film's commercial and critical failure, Sweeney said, "I was just hired as an actress in it, so I was just along for the ride for whatever was going to happen."
 In March 2024, Sweeney hosted an episode of Saturday Night Live.
-Following her appearance, conservative Canadian newspaper National Post ran an article asking "Are Sydney Sweeney's breasts double-D harbingers of the death of woke?" and right-wing academic Richard Hanania tweeted "Wokeness is dead" alongside a clip of Sweeney centered on her bust.
+After her appearance, the conservative Canadian newspaper National Post ran an article titled "Are Sydney Sweeney's breasts double-D harbingers of the death of woke?" and right-wing political scientist Richard Hanania tweeted "Wokeness is dead" alongside a clip of Sweeney centered on her bust.
 Sweeney called the obsession with her appearance "this weird relationship that people have with me that I have no control over".